robertknight/babel-plugin-mockable-imports/README.md

 ## Features

 - Provides a simple interface for mocking imports in tests
-- Works with CommonJS (Node style) and native (ES2015) JavaScript modules
 - Can be used with any test runner, any bundler, and whether tests are being run under Node or in the browser
 - Transforms code in a straightforward way that is easy to debug if necessary